tc-ca/MSS-Seafarer-Certification/docs/GitOps/README.md

 **Azure board** is where all of the backlog items are and it's where we find/create tasks within the PBI, which we will work on.

 **GitHub** is our source control so it's where all the code lies.
 We have 2 branches, **master** and **develop**.
 Master is production ready code and develop is test code, that is waiting to be tested by the product owner.
-- We create a branch in GitHub based on develop for every PBI we work on.
+When we start work on a PBI that requires development work we create a branch:
+- If the PBI is a bug we branch from master.
+- If the PBI is not a bug we branch from develop.

 We **modify the code** primarily using Visual Studio 2019 Enterprise or any text editor that we are comfortable with.